Political polarization: The media

 Research has primarily focused on the United States, a country with high polarization that has also increased over time.
 In Sweden, on the other hand, there is a stable ideological polarization over time.
 Experiments and surveys from Sweden also give limited support to the idea of increased ideological or affective polarization due to media use.

 The political context

 Some of recent studies emphasize the role of electoral context and the way parties interact with each other.
-For example, coalition partnership can moderate the extent of affective polarization over parties.
-Also, electoral context, such as electoral salience, involvement in elections, elite polarisation, and the strength of Eurosceptic parties, can intensify the divide.
+For example, a recent study shows that coalition partnership can moderate the extent of affective polarization over parties.
+However, this study does not find evidence that the number of political parties and district magnitude that captures the proportionality of electoral systems would influence the extent of affective polarization.
+Also, electoral context, such as electoral salience, involvement in elections, elite polarization, and the strength of Eurosceptic parties, can intensify the divide.

+The impact of redistricting—potentially through gerrymandering or the manipulation of electoral borders to favor a political party—on political polarization in the United States has been found to be minimal in research by leading political scientists.
+Ranked-choice voting has also been put forward as a solution to political polarization.

+When politicians repeatedly favor partisan media outlets, they reinforce their supporters' existing biases, which can further fuel political polarization within the public.

 Consequences

 The implications of political polarization "are not entirely clear and may include some benefits as well as detrimental consequences."
 Polarization can be benign, natural, and democratizing, or it can be pernicious, having long term malignant effects on society and congesting essential democratic functions.
 Where voters see the parties as less divergent, they are less likely to be satisfied with how their democracy works.
 While its exact effects are disputed, it clearly alters the political process and the political composition of the general public.